whtoo/StoneLearning/README.md

 # StoneLearning
-The project base on <<Learing how to build a script lang in two weeks>>.
+The project base on《Learing how to build a script lang in two weeks》.
 Please share fun with building compiler.